cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 For reporoduing the results reported in Preprint 312, use `40`.

-Following this step, the terminal will ask for the question `Please specify if generate the geojson file for visulisation (1 for Yes, 2 for No): ` to configurate the generation of GeoJSON files.
-For entering `1` is to generate the GeoJSON file for visulisation purpose and it is recommended.
+Following this step, the terminal will ask for an input `Please specify if generate the geojson file for visulisation (1 for Yes, 2 for No): ` to configurate the generation of GeoJSON files.

 For reporoduing the results reported in Preprint 312, use `1`.

-Then, you will see from the terminal asks that `Please specify if use the existing results for post-processing (1 for Yes, 2 for No): ` to specify if this running is for simulation or results post-processing.
+Then, you will see the following message asking for an input: `Please specify if use the existing results for post-processing (1 for Yes, 2 for No): ` To specify if this run is for simulation or results post-processing.
 If this is the first time execution for calculating the result then you can enter `2`.
 Otherwise, entering `1` is for post processing the existed result files to create charts or diagrams.
 While choosing the post processing mode, please make sure that that results files are avaiable from the path `/UK_Digital_Twin/outputs/smr_replacements/` and the folder name is corresponding to the configs which are set up in the previous steps.

 For reporoduing the results reported in Preprint 312, use `2`.

-At the last step you need to decide whether to create the PDF files for Pareto Front `Please specify if creates the PDF files for Pareto Front (1 for Yes, 2 for No): `.
+The next step you need to decide whether to create the PDF files for Pareto Front `Please specify if creates the PDF files for Pareto Front (1 for Yes, 2 for No): `.
 Enters `1` for creating PDFs and `2` for not.
 It is recommended to select `1` for simulation and for post processing, it can be any value which will not affect the proccess.

 For reporoduing the results reported in Preprint 312, use `1`.

+The last step is to confirm the number of the round by providing an input when you see the following message: `Please confirm the round of this run, ranging from 1 to 6: `

+This is done to overcome the `Out of Memory` issue.
+You have to run this code 6 times.
+For the first time provide `1`, for the second time provide `2`, and so on.

-Note: keep patience because the code might take as long as 40 hours on a machine with 32 GBs of memory.
+Note: keep patience because the code might take as long as 8 hours for each round on a machine with 32 GBs of memory.

-Second run: You will post-process the results generated in the first run.
+First post-processing: You will post-process the results generated in the first simulation.
 Go to `\UK_Digital_Twin\UK_Power_System_SMR_Replacement\SMR_Replacement\` and run `SMRReplacemenWithOptimalFlowAnalysis.py` using the following command.

    `python UK_Power_System_SMR_Replacement/SMR_Replacement/SMRReplacemenWithOptimalFlowAnalysis.py`